rust-playground/alfred-workflows-rs/datadog-workflow/README.md

 # Datadog Workflow

-Datadog Alfred Workflow to search dashboards, screenboards and monitors
+Datadog Alfred Workflow to cache and search dashboards, screenboards and monitors

 Requirements
 -------------